 A huge thank you to our panelists for their time and expertise.

 We have been delighted to welcome and collaborate with our new Associate Dean of Connected Learning.
-A librarian at heart, a passionate dancer, and a dedicated advocate for students, they bring a wealth of energy and expertise to our community.
+A librarian at heart, a passionate dancer, and a dedicated advocate for students, she brings a wealth of energy and expertise to our community.
 We are excited to share a little get to know you information!

 The library is pleased to announce the recent acquisition of the PBS Video Collection: Fifth Edition, an extensive streaming video resource.